AndySFlex/maven-project/README.md

 # maven-project

-This is my Maven project from MuleSoft's advanced development class
+This is MY Maven project from MuleSoft's advanced development class

 ## How to run the project